GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 [`C_DecryptDigestUpdate`][C_DecryptDigestUpdate] | ❌      |
 [`C_SignEncryptUpdate`][C_SignEncryptUpdate]     | ❌      |
 [`C_DecryptVerifyUpdate`][C_DecryptVerifyUpdate] | ❌      |
 [`C_GenerateKey`][C_GenerateKey]                 | ✅      | When using this function, the template must specify the attributes `CKA_LABEL` and `CKA_KMS_ALGORITHM`, and must not specify any other attributes.
-This function creates a Cloud KMS CryptoKey and a first version.
+This function creates a Cloud KMS CryptoKey with `HSM` protection level and a first version.
 This mechanism cannot be used to create additional versions in an existing CryptoKey, unless the `experimental_create_multiple_versions` option is enabled.
 [`C_GenerateKeyPair`][C_GenerateKeyPair]         | ✅      | When using this function, a public key template must not be specified.
 The private key template must specify the attributes `CKA_LABEL` and `CKA_KMS_ALGORITHM`, and must not specify any other attributes.
 This function creates a Cloud KMS CryptoKey and a first version.
 This mechanism cannot be used to create additional versions in an existing CryptoKey, unless the `experimental_create_multiple_versions` option is enabled.
 [`C_WrapKey`][C_WrapKey]                         | ❌      |
 [`C_UnwrapKey`][C_UnwrapKey]                     | ❌      |